 Self-reported infection control behaviors other than handwashing are lower than is optimal for infection prevention; even in Germ Defence users who were likely more motivated and more likely to engage in protective behaviors than the general population (as they were seeking additional information) [20].
 Increasing engagement in these behaviors is important as societal restrictions are released and perceived risk reduces [21].

 Germ Defence users reported intentions to increase the frequency of infection control behaviors over their current rates.
-Although such intentions potentially misrepresent the observed behavioral change after an intervention (the ‘intention-behavior gap’ [22]) there is good evidence that Germ Defence overcomes this.
-Analysis of comparable data from the PRIMIT trial handwashing intervention showed slightly smaller behavior/intention differences (effect size dz 0.45).
+Although such intentions potentially misrepresent the observed behavioral change after an intervention (the ‘intention-behavior gap’ [22]) our evidence suggests that Germ Defence may overcome this.
+Analysis of comparable data from the PRIMIT trial handwashing intervention showed slightly smaller behavior/intention differences (effect size d 0.45).
 This change was sufficient to cause reduced infection transmission and severity within households after 16 weeks [12].
-Comparable data during the current pandemic (Reducing Illness behaviors dz 0.53; Handwashing dz 0.50) shows a slightly larger effect across a broader range of behaviors that may have a larger impact on infection rates.
+Comparable data during the current pandemic (Reducing Illness behaviors d 0.53; Handwashing d 0.50) shows a slightly larger effect across a broader range of behaviors that may have a larger impact on infection rates.

 Study limitations